Writer/Surfer

 Helmet Construction

-KOROYD and WaveCel
+Koroyd and WaveCel

 Best Ski and snowboard helmets on fence

 See that little yellow circle?
 That’s how you know your helmet is protecting your head with Mips technology.
-Photo: Dylan Heyden/The Inertia
+Photo: Dylan Heyden//The Inertia

-What is Mips?
+What Is Mips?

 Pay close enough attention at ski resorts and you’re likely to have noticed little yellow dots on the back of strangers’ helmets to denote being equipped with Mips technology.
 Mips stands for multi-directional impact protection system which sounds pretty complex, but the reality is pretty straightforward.
 A helmet with Mips includes a sliding internal layer that is supposed to reduce rotational movement of an impact to the head at an angle by allowing the head to move inside the helmet just slightly.
 Stick your fist in the liner of a Mips helmet and you’ll be able to wiggle it a little compared to a helmet without Mips.
 This play in the inner part of the helmet is designed to work much like the fluid that surrounds the brain in your skull to protect the brain from trauma.
-Mips is industry-standard these days and while a Mips-equipped helmet generally comes at a higher cost, it’s well worth the upgrade if you can swing it.
+Mips is industry-standard these days and while a Mips-equipped helmet generally comes at a slightly higher cost, it’s well worth the upgrade if you can swing it.

 Safety Certifications

 At present, there are no mandatory standards that ski and snowboard helmets must meet in the United States, but there is a voluntary standard, ASTM F2040, that manufacturers often reference.
-This standard was developed by the American Society of Testing and Materials and includes impact with different shaped anvils in different temperatures and a dynamic strength retention test.
+This standard was developed by the American Society of Testing and Materials and includes impact with different-shaped anvils in different temperatures and a dynamic strength retention test.
 The European standard, CE-EN1077 is also often referenced in the industry.
 This standard includes many of the same tests but from a reduced height and only using flat anvils, but it also includes stipulations around the overall helmet design including coverage area, straps, and ear covers.

 Giro Ledge MIPS